algosup/2023-2024-project-4-sportshield-team-7/specifications/functional_specification.md

 The device is equipped with a buzzer that can produce sound.
 The device should only produce sound when a motion is detected.
 Our goal is to ensure that the alarm can be heard and that the device can produce different kinds of alarms depending on the situation.
 The device should produce 3 light beeps when a normal shock is detected, and 5 long beeps when a strong shock is detected.
 The device produces the sound thanks to the buzzer.
 The buzzer can output a sound up to 120 dB.
 The sound of the alarm for a strong shock should be loud enough to be heard from 20 meters away, considering a person with a good level of audition.
-Restaurant can be considered a noisy environment, so the sound should be loud enough to be heard in this kind of environment.
+Restaurants can be considered a noisy environment, so the sound should be loud enough to be heard in this kind of environment.

 ### 3.5 Notifications